Mera Peak Climbing (6476m) - 17 Days

 If you have any allergies or special requirements, inform us during booking.
 During your time in Kathmandu, we highly recommend you try the Nepali delicacies like sekuwa, choyla, sukuti, titaura, sel roti, gundruk, tama, chatamari, taas, etc.

-Guide and porter during the Mera Peak climbing
+Guide and Porter facilities for Mera Peak Climbs

 Equipments InformationThings to Know